Natador/neuralNetworkIris/README.md

 # neuralNetworkIris
 A neural network which classifies the famous [iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set) and uses backpropagation to train the network.
+The purpose of this project was to learn about implementing a neural network.

 ## Knowledge Resources